 We could go on in this vein for some paragraphs.
-The books are exceedingly entertaining–they are also sexy, short, simple and they should come with proviso: Reader discretion advisory.
+The books are exceedingly entertaining–they are also sexy, short, simple and they should come with this proviso: Reader discretion advisory.

 Read at your own risk: Philosophically insouciant.
 Reading this sort of work, like trying to get all your information through magazines, online and newspapers, could possibly cause you to abandon the important intellectual adventure in life of which you as an individual are obligated to partake in.

 © 2022 - E. A. St. Amant